 There may be more than one culture in an organization, and there might well be multiple subcultures in a company.
 Management simply cannot force one culture throughout the entire organization.
 Culture is made up of all the different people that work for the organization, which means that it’s going to differ based on population and geography.
 This could mean that different locations will have different cultures.
 The linkage between culture and compliance is that culture drives ethical behavior.
 Every employee you hire and every organization you acquire will change your organization’s culture.

 Therefore, mergers and acquisitions (M&A) due diligence is critical.
-If you do not understand the culture you may be acquiring, you not only will not have an idea of how they fit together, but you may also be acquiring an FCPA nightmare.
+If you do not understand the culture you may be acquiring, you will not have an idea of how they fit together, let alone whether you are acquiring an FCPA nightmare.

 What different kinds of cultural systems could impact a company?
 It may involve anything ranging from locations to languages, rituals, role models and other informal mechanisms for building a culture.
 Yet even with subcultures in an organization and throughout the world, the significant thing is to have some overarching key themes of that culture.
 This involves being consistent with the core values, integrity and ethical behavior.